Top 10 Most Popular American Cars That are Actually Made Abroad

 “Made in America” badge has always been important to domestic buyers and car industry was once a proud paragon of such practice.
 American automakers have gone through their ups and downs in recent decades and regardless of their importance to country’s economy, they’ve all reorganized their business models.
 By this, I mean to say they’ve all dislocated large percentages of their production capacities abroad.
 This practice has become so expeditious in fact, that there were only 8 cars considered made in America for 2016.
 Kogod School of Business, however, has a different formula for determining car’s impact on American economy.
 According to their research, things aren’t that grim, but they certainly aren’t that hunky dory either.
 Whether they’re only assembled or fully built abroad, domestic carmakers still market them as American made vehicles.
 Here are 10 of the most popular and best sold “American made cars” that aren’t actually made here.

-Chrysler 300 has lost its early to mid two thousands sales momentum, but it’s still one of the favorites among American buyers.
+The Chrysler 300 has lost its early to mid two thousands sales momentum, but it’s still one of the favorites among American buyers.
 At least among those willing to buy a hulking American full-size muscle sedan.
 Except, Chrysler 300 isn’t all that American any more.
 It’s actually assembled in Canada.
 Brampton, Ontario to be more precise.
 This means 53,241 2016 Chrysler 300 owners didn’t really get the “Made in America” deal they thought they did.

-Pacifica has managed to outsell the 300 in its initial year in the market, but not by much.
+The Pacifica has managed to outsell the 300 in its initial year in the market, but not by much.
 With 62,366 Chrysler’s new minivans circling the American streets, Pacifica prides itself with being 81st vehicle by volume sales in the US.
-Of course, Pacifica too is assembled in Canada.
-In minivan specialists Windsor, Ontario plant to be more precise.
+Of course, the Pacifica too is assembled in Canada.
+In the minivan specialists Windsor, Ontario plant to be more precise.

-Stylish new petite crossover has quickly become Jeep’s best selling vehicle overall.
+Stylish new petite crossover has quickly become Jeep‘s best selling vehicle overall.
 Last year, 106,605 Americans decided to domesticate this delicate animal.
 Quite a leap compared to 60.946 units sold in 2015.
-Like many FCA’s vehicles, however, Jeep Renegade too is built abroad.
+Like many FCA’s vehicles, however, the Jeep Renegade is actually built abroad.
 This one is being assembled in Melfi, Italy, but quenching the global market’s thirst required two additional plants – one in Brazil, and one in China.

-Ford Edge is yet another Canadian-manufactured American badge highly popular in the US.
+The Ford Edge is yet another Canadian-manufactured American badge highly popular in the US.
 Blue Oval moved 134,588 of these crossovers last model year.
 Enough to justify Oakville, Ontario assembly’s facilities after discontinuing the oddball Ford Flex.
 Because around 4,000 Lincoln MKT’s and 30,000 MKX’s wouldn’t have been enough.